DPDK/dpdk/doc/guides/nics/netvsc.rst

 .. _`UUID`: https://en.wikipedia.org/wiki/Universally_unique_identifier

-There are several possible ways to assign the uio device driver for a device.
+There are several possible ways to assign the UIO device driver for a device.
 The easiest way (but only on 4.18 or later) is to use the `driverctl Device Driver control utility`_ to override the normal kernel device.